Alkamist/KeyboardMeleeNim/README.md

 - While holding either of the analog modifiers, the C Stick buttons become tilt buttons.
 The A button only outputs neutral attacks.
 (This functionality is toggleable in the config.json file)
 - The main jump button only short hops, while full hops can be performed with the right pinky.
 (This functionality is toggleable in the config.json file)
 - If airdodging straight to the left or the right with the right hand shield button, a long distance waveland/wavedash angle will be performed instead of dodging straight.

+## Notes

+If you aren't using a mechanical keyboard, you will most likely have problems with key rollover.
+This means that if you push too many keys at the same time, the keyboard won't register all of them.

+My default keybinds depend on there being a Windows key right next to the Right Alt key.
+A lot of keyboards actually have an FN key there, which is usually the one key that can't be rebound unfortunately.
+I encourage you to experiment with different keybinds by opening up the config.json file.
+You can bind multiple keys to one action by separating them with commas.
+Take a look inside the source code at the "kbdinput.nim" file to find an enum with all of the key names for the keybinds.